Prescot: History

 In the 14th century, William Dacre, 2nd Baron Dacre, obtained a charter for the holding of a three-day market and moveable fair at Prescot, to begin on the Wednesday following Corpus Christi.

 In 1593, the English political philosopher Gerrard Winstanley's parents, Edward and Isabell Winstanley, originally from Wigan, were married in Prescot.

 From the mid-1590s to 1609, Prescot was home to the Prescot Playhouse, a purpose-built Shakespearean theatre, probably located on Eccleston Street.
 In the sixteenth century it was a small town of about 400 inhabitants, and not much bigger by the late seventeenth century.

-During the 18th and 19th centuries it was at the centre of the watch and clock making industry.
+During the 18th and 19th centuries it was at the centre of the watch and clock-making industry.
 This ended with the failure of the Lancashire Watch Company in 1910.
 In later years the BICC company was the primary industrial employer in the town.
 BICC ceased operations in Prescot in the early 1990s before the site was demolished and later cleared.
-The land remained desolate until the year 2000 when it was then regenerated into what is now known as Cables Retail Park, the name of which is a reference to the BICC and the history of the site on which it was built.
+The land remained desolate until 2000 when it was then regenerated into what is now known as Cables Retail Park, the name of which is a reference to the BICC and the history of the site on which it was built.

 Governance

-Prescot has historically lain within the historic county of Lancashire.
+Prescot has historically been within the historic county of Lancashire.
 The town was contained in the Prescot Urban District in the administrative county of Lancashire from 1894.

 When the administrative counties were abolished in 1974 the district became part of the Metropolitan Borough of Knowsley in the metropolitan county of Merseyside.
-It is currently served by Prescot Town Council.
+It is currently served by Prescot Town Council and Knowsley Metropolitan Borough Council.
+The current iteration of Prescot Town Hall is a converted public house: the conversion works were completed in 2014.

 Churches

-The centre of Prescot has seven churches.
+The centre of Prescot has six churches.
 Dominating the skyline is the 17th-century Prescot Parish Church of St Mary's is the only Grade I listed building in the borough of Knowsley.
-Tucked away behind St Mary's is the Roman Catholic Church of Our Lady and St Joseph designed by Joseph Aloysius Hansom inventor of the Hansom Cab.
+Tucked away behind St Mary's is the Roman Catholic Church of Our Lady and St Joseph designed by Joseph Aloysius Hansom, inventor of the Hansom Cab.
 Prescot Methodist Church celebrated its 100th anniversary in 2009, but the building has since been converted into apartments.
 The congregation continues to exist, however, meeting in the adjacent church hall, known as Prescot Methodist Centre which has now been converted into a church.
-Also in the town are a Salvation Army church, an Elim Pentecostal church (Prescot Community Church), a Plymouth Brethren Gospel Hall and the Zion Independent Methodist Church.
+Also in the town are a Salvation Army church, an Elim Pentecostal church (Prescot Community Church) and the Zion Independent Methodist Church.
 Outside the centre, in the Portico area of the town is the Catholic Our Lady Help of Christians Church.

-Places of worship shut down or moved over the past 20 years include the United Reformed church, the Kingdom Hall (Jehovah's Witnesses) and an independent charismatic church called simply Prescot Christian Fellowship.
+Places of worship shut down or moved over the past 20 years include the United Reformed church, the Kingdom Hall (Jehovah's Witnesses), the Plymouth Brethren Gospel Hall and an independent charismatic church called simply Prescot Christian Fellowship.